muratk5n/thirdwave/en/README.md

 Curious how much trouble an official acceptance of a covid lab-leak conclusion can cause.
 US could be liable for some stuff..
 It's like you killed over 5 million people, akin to dropping a tactical nuke on a city.
-Is it enough to throw Fauci under the bus as some kind of modern day Mengele, and be done with it?
+Is it enough to throw Fauci under the bus as a modern day Mengele, and be done with it?

 ---